ikmb/dragen-variant-calling/docs/development.md

 4) Add the new panel to the resource config file in `conf/resources.config`

-Please note that the perl script requires a working installation of the [EnsEMBL API](https://www.ensembl.org/info/docs/api/api_installation.html) to be installed in version 109.
-You can do this in e.g. a conda environment or directly on the system.
-Trying to containerize this has sadly not been successful.
+...and update the documentation.

-5) Compute reference coverages for this panel
+5) Compute reference coverages for this panel and exome kit combination

 Reference coverages are configured for each panel - see [resources.config](../conf/resources.config).
+Obviously, these coverages are not only dependent on the panel, but also the exome kit used.
+So you need to run this multiple times if you are actively maintaining multiple exome kits in this code base.

 These files (.coverages.txt) include information on the mean coverage for each target in a given panel, across a large number of previously sequenced samples (> 100).

 The column structure looks as follows (note that the header column is not included in the actual file):